This month the focus is on Mark Cobham, Client Service Leader for Willis Towers Watson Networks.

 I’ve been in insurance for nearly 30 years and it has changed a lot.
 When I started there were more insurers, more brokers and all of those needed a lot more staff as everything was paper based and labour intensive.
 Most insurers had local branches and it was very much a people business.
 There wasn’t email, we communicated with clients by post or telephone.
 There was no internet and there was very little regulation!
 Brokers tended in the main to only have local clients that they could visit whereas now geography tends to feature much less, and brokers will deal with clients anywhere in the world.

 Most things have changed for the better.
 Technology has transformed the industry and has made things much more efficient.
 The internet and availability of data has enabled underwriting and pricing risks to become very sophisticated whilst enabling instant decisions.
-Communicating with clients, colleagues and insurers has moved to emails, text and zoom meetings which can be great but can also set unrealistic expectations when we come to expect an instance response to everything.
+Communicating with clients, colleagues and insurers has moved to emails, text and zoom meetings which can be great but can also set unrealistic expectations when we come to expect an instant response to everything.

 When I look at my role I believe Networks is a success because we have such a broad proposition that delivers enormous value to our Network Members.
 Whether that is accessing markets and exclusive products for their clients, accessing expertise from a global broker, networking with fellow members and insurers, utilising our marketing support to grow their businesses or our Business School to train their staff there are so many strands to our proposition that benefit out Network Members and in turn our Partner Insurers.